cjolson1/Lagunitas-Quality-Assurance/README.md

         manager.filter.assert_called_with(user=user)
 ```

-Let's walk though the test line by line.
+Let's walk though the test line by line. <br>
-1. Create a mock user. `user = mock.Mock()`
+1. Create a mock user. `user = mock.Mock()` <br>
-2. Create a mock manager. `manager = mock.Mock(spec=models.SampleManager)`
+2. Create a mock manager. `manager = mock.Mock(spec=models.SampleManager)` <br>
 3. Call the method that you want to have do something.
 You'll notice something a bit tricky here by using the actual `SampleManager` class and passing the manager mock object in as the self argument.
-This allows you to capture what the implementation code does with the manager inside the `get_by_user` method. `models.SampleManager.get_by_user(manager, user)` 4.
-Assert that your desired result occured.
-Here, you are asserting that the filter method of the manager mock object was called with the keyword user argument with the value of your user mock. `manager.filter.assert_called_with(user=user)`
+This allows you to capture what the implementation code does with the manager inside the `get_by_user` method. `models.SampleManager.get_by_user(manager, user)`<br>
+4. Assert that your desired result occured.
+Here, you are asserting that the filter method of the manager mock object was called with the keyword user argument with the value of your user mock. `manager.filter.assert_called_with(user=user)`<br><br>

 Let's take a look at a different way to write that same test.